-Security concerns are raised over Applicant's history of multiple filings of Chapter 13 bankruptcy petitions seeking to address her finances (two discharged, one dismissed at her request, and a fourth still pending) and more recently, accumulating delinquent debts exceeding \$8,000.
-Applicant's recurrent Chapter 13 petitions and debt delinquencies warrant the application of two of the disqualifying conditions (DC) of the Guidelines: DC ¶¶ 19(a), "inability to satisfy debts"; and 19(c), "a history of not meeting financial obligations."
+Security concerns are raised over Applicant's accumulation of delinquent debts after receiving a Chapter 7 discharge in 2008, in what can be characterized as a no-asset case.
+Since his emergence from bankruptcy in 2008, he has accumulated over \$26,000 in delinquent debts without any probative explanation aside from a brief period of unemployment in 2010.
+Applicant's history of financial difficulties warrant the application of three of the disqualifying conditions (DC) of the Guidelines: DC ¶¶ 19(a), "inability to satisfy debts"; 19(b), "unwillingness to satisfy debts regardless of ability to do so"; and 19(c), "a history of not meeting financial obligations."

-Applicant's admitted delinquent debts and foreclosures negate the need for any independent proof.
+Applicant's admitted delinquent debts negate the need for any independent proof.
 See Directive 5220.6 at E3.1.14; McCormick on Evidence, § 262 (6th ed.
 2006).
-Each of Applicant's admitted state tax lien, home equity loan deficiency, and two foreclosures are fully documented and create some judgment issues.
+Each of Applicant's admitted debts are fully documented and create some judgment issues.
 See ISCR Case 03-01059 at 3 (App.
 Bd.
 Sept.
 24, 2004).